DavidEscalante/AEPMaster/README.md

 This is because, SOMETIMES, some After Effects instances might refuse to initiate, leaving ghost files behind, because these ghost files, the .mov might render incomplete or with the wrong duration, using the .aiff file with mediainfo, we can capture the duration of the whole project and then be sure if something is missing.

-If you have any questions, you can reach me here: zanate.com.mx/id
+If you have any questions, [you can reach me here](http://zanate.com.mx/id)